glycerine/goq/README.md

 Goq (Go-queue, or nothing to gawk at!) is a replacement for job management systems such as Sun GridEngine.
 (Yeah!
 No Reverse DNS hell on setup!)

-Goq's source is small, compact, and easily modified to do your bidding.
+Goq's source is small, compact, and easily extended and enhanced.
 The main file is goq.go.
 The main dispatch logic is in the Start() routine, which is less than 200 lines long.
-All together it is less than 5k lines of code.
-This compactness is a tribute to Go.
+This compactness is a tribute to the design of Go's channel/select system.

 Goq Features: